Sollars History, Family Crest & Coats of Arms

 "They held Neen-Solers at the end of the twelfth century, and had held Hope-Solers for several generations as mesne-lords before Simon de Solers became its owner through his wife Isabel Stokes, the youngest of two co-heiresses (the elder, AUce, married Robert le Archer, and brought him Aston).
 "William de Solers inherited Pauntley in Gloucestershire thro' his mother, only child of John de Pauntley.
 He left two sons, Richard and Simon.
 Walter, son of Richard, was mesne-lord of Hope, and a Thomas de Solers occurs as owner of Hope and Pauntley 51 Hen.
 Ill,; but whether he was Simon's son is uncertain.
 Sir John, Thomas's son, married Joan de Sitsylt (Cecil), and left an only daughter and heir Maud, married to William Whyttyngton of Warwickshire."

 Today, Neen Sollars is a village and civil parish in south east Shropshire.
 The village dates back to before the Domesday Book where it was listed as Nene The de Solers family were found here from the late 12th century

 Early History of the Sollars family

-Another 189 words (14 lines of text) covering the years 1269, 1455 and 1487 are included under the topic Early Sollars History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sollars research.
+Another 95 words (7 lines of text) covering the years 1269, 1455 and 1487 are included under the topic Early Sollars History in all our PDF Extended History products and printed products wherever possible.

 Sollars Spelling Variations